No Onion Salsa Recipe

 If you’re really not into the DIY thing, there is one commercially available salsa with no onions, and it’s excellent.
 I’ve posted a review here: Salsa With No Onions

 What does salsa absolutely have to have for it to be valid?
 Chili peppers.
 You need other stuff too, but that is the only ingredient I’m calling non-negotiable.
 One of the things to think about before you begin is appearance.
-If you mix red ingredients and green, you end up with brown salsa; not that there’s anything wrong with that, but if you are big on appearances, either pick on e or the other, or keep the chunks big.
+If you mix red ingredients and green, you end up with brown salsa; not that there’s anything wrong with that, but if you are big on appearances, either pick one or the other, or keep the chunks big.
 I’ll put up a list of things I’ve found to be good salsa ingredients.
 Pick and choose what you like or have on hand.
 I’d recommend at least one item from each section:

 Chilies (mandatory):